Solar Panel Cost Guide in Douglas, IL (Mar 2023)

 Solar Panel Installation Company

-A final consideration when trying to estimate the cost of solar for your home or business in Douglas is the company you get to install your solar panel system.
-Similar to choosing a company to build a deck or pool, for instance, there are plenty of solar installers that offer a range of services at different costs.
-Larger national companies generally have lower costs, but some local companies keep up with them by promoting sales and discounts.
-While the smaller companies might not have access to specific equipment options like Tesla Powerwall batteries or extra services like electric car charger installation, they might be cheaper overall.
+Finally, the company you opt for to install your solar panels can play a role in determining your pricing.
+Douglas’s solar companies all have different labor costs and add varying upcharges to equipment.
+Larger national companies usually have lower costs, but some local companies keep up with them by promoting sales and discounts.
+While the smaller companies might not have access to specific equipment options like Tesla Powerwall batteries or additional services like electric car charger installation, they might be cheaper overall.

 Solar Panel Cost Data by System Size